Whitney (band): Career

 In an interview published in April 2019, the band mentioned their second official album, due in 2019, would deal with "fear, confusion, and substance abuse".
 They shared a song titled "FTA" from the album in June 2019, and released the lead single “Giving Up” on June 6.

 The album Forever Turned Around was released on August 30, 2019.
 It was partially recorded at a winery in Cotati, California.
 To celebrate the release, Chicago mayor Lori Lightfoot announced August 30 as Whitney Day.

 In May 2020, Whitney and Waxahatchee released covers of both "Take Me Home, Country Roads" and "Rain".
 Both tracks appeared on Whitney's album of covers titled Candid, which was released on August 14, 2020, and also included covers of "Strange Overtones" (originally by David Byrne and Brian Eno) and "Hammond Song" (originally by The Roches).

 On June 16, 2022, Whitney released their single "Real Love" and announced that their next album Spark would be released on September 16, 2022, on Secretly Canadian.
 The album features production by John Congleton and Brad Cook.
 On December 9, 2022, Whitney released the EP Live at Electric Lady, which includes a cover of Beach House's "Other People".

 In May 2025, Whitney released the single "Darling", from their upcoming fifth studio album, Small Talk, which was released on November 7, 2025.
 They also released a music video for their single "Dandelions".

+On June 5, 2026, ten years after the release of their first studio album, Whitney released Light Upon The Lake (10^{th} Anniversary Edition).
+The album included four different recordings of previous songs, along with a cover of "So Sad (To Watch Good Love Go Bad)" (originally by The Everly Brothers).